 Last year Colorado made national headlines for adopting a statewide policy allowing sales of marijuana to the general public without a medical necessity.
 In June 2015, Colorado made headlines again setting precedence for employers who don’t condone employees having THC, the primary chemical found marijuana, in their system.

 The Colorado Supreme Court ruled in favor of an employer who had terminated an employee based on medical marijuana use during non-business hours.
 The case took into account both the state’s legal standing on the drug as well as the plaintiff’s medical requirements and still sided in favor of the employer.
-The company, Dish Network LLC, has it written in their policy manual that they have no tolerance for the use of marijuana by their employees.
-Since marijuana remains illegal under federal law the Colorado Supreme Court came to a unanimous 6-0 decision that the company acted appropriately.
+The company, Dish Network LLC, has it

 The plaintiff, Brandon Coats, is a quadriplegic who was issued a medicinal marijuana prescription to control seizures.
 He argued that his use of the drug was never while on the job, however it still violated the company’s nationwide drug-free policy.
 Having a clearly defined policy for employee conduct was a major contributor in Dish Network’s success regarding the case.